 That’s a tall order, and it can be intimidating.
 So, here are a few tips to keep in mind when venturing into the mobile realm.

 Consider mobile constraints

-There are a number of constraints to keep in mind when developing a mobile solution.
+There are a number of constraints to keep in mind when developing UX for a mobile solution.
 Some are obvious, such as screen size or different input mechanisms.
 Some are less obvious, like data transfer fees and limits and battery life.
 It’s incredibly important to have a firm understanding of exactly what these constraints mean and how to address them.

 For example, smaller screen size doesn’t just mean making things smaller in order to fit.
 It means you must focus your content and features.
 Strip away the superfluous, focus on the essential.
 This is a delicate balancing act, though.
 You don’t want to punish your users for being mobile.
 They still expect access to all the same content.
 In many cases, it’s about prioritization, not elimination.

 Mobile is not all about constraints, however.
 Mobile experiences can also offer some unique opportunities not available in desktop and standard web apps.
 Features like the camera, GPS, and accelerometer can be used to enhance your mobile solutions.
 Look for ways to leverage these features.

 A word of caution, though.
 Don’t be gimmicky.
 A cheesy feature can cause you to lose credibility much quicker than a well-executed feature can build you up.